I’m not a virologist, but I’m still getting asked these days about what the risks might be from the new generation of RNA vaccines for COVID-19.

 A little about RNA vaccines

-These new vaccines inject RNA into people and then rely upon our cells’ machinery to crank out viral protein coded by the injected RNA.
+These new vaccines including the Pfizer Biontech vaccine inject RNA for the COVID virus spike protein into people and then rely upon our cells’ machinery to crank out viral protein coded by the injected RNA.
 These proteins then trigger an immune response.
 In contrast, more traditional vaccines, many of which are also in development for COVID-19, inject the actual viral proteins or weakened viruses.

 I asked Laurie Garrett, who is more of an authority on these issues, on Twitter what her feeling was about possible risks of these vaccines and she was upbeat so far (see below).